michaelruigrok/go-to-network/README.md

 ```

 Note that `hello` is declared in the first nanoservice, and used in the second.
-Go to Network automatically transfers program scope in a smart way, meaning that data is only transmitted over the network if it is referenced again.
-Go to Network will keep track of all the previous nanoservices and resolve data automatically.
+Go2Network automatically transfers program scope in a smart way, meaning that data is only transmitted over the network if it is referenced again.
+Go2Network will keep track of all the previous nanoservices and resolve data automatically.

-Go to Network will also support a world class toolset.
-Imagine automatically creating a nanoservice configuration for each function or line in a Go to Network file.
-You just need to configure the networking and deploy them.
-And for smaller projects, the microgotonetwork tool can deploy a full Go to Network cluster, on a single machine supporting up to 65535 nanoservices.
+Go2Network will be built on-top of the Go programming language, compiler, runtime and online course, since Go has excellent Reactive Programming faculties, but has very procedural-paradigm sensibilities, making it easy for beginners to learn.
+It has also been used to write many microservice technologies like Docker, Kubernetes and others.
+Go2Network will share many of the same syntax as Go, but will work very differently.

+While Functional Programming is a young Paradigm that has shown to be very good at solving certain issues like Monads, Go2Network will forego functions to rely on the flexibility of procedural style syntax.
+The Nano Service-as-a-Software architecture will provide enough flexibility for developers to implement their own functional programming constructs on top of the base framework.

-As someone who has not used Go or any similar languages, I will be seeking work from experienced programmers to help develop how Go to Network will integrate with Go.
-So if you have any we would love you to join the Go to Network Foundation™ and help program the future of programming.
+As someone who has not used Go or any similar languages, I will be seeking work from experienced programmers to help develop how Go2Network will integrate with Go.
+So if you have any we would love you to join the Go2Network Foundation™ and help program the future of programming.